BharathKumarReddy2103/Docker/Docker Interview Questions & Answers/README.md

 **Here are 50 Docker Interview Questions from basic to advanced along with their answers:**

-What is Docker?
+1.What is Docker?

   Docker is an open-source platform that enables developers and system administrators to build, ship, and run applications in lightweight, portable containers.
 It simplifies application deployment by providing a consistent environment across development, testing, and production.

-What is a Docker container?
+2.What is a Docker container?

   A Docker container is a lightweight, standalone, and executable software package that includes everything needed to run an application: code, runtime, libraries, and dependencies.

-How is a Docker container different from a virtual machine?
+3.How is a Docker container different from a virtual machine?

   Docker containers share the host OS kernel and are lightweight compared to virtual machines, which include a full OS.
   Containers start faster and use fewer resources.

-What is a Docker image?
+4.What is a Docker image?

   A Docker image is a read-only template that contains the application code, dependencies, and instructions to create a Docker container.

-What is the difference between a Docker image and a container?
+5.What is the difference between a Docker image and a container?

   An image is a static file that defines the environment and configuration for a container.
 A container is a running instance of an image.

-What is Dockerfile?
+6.What is Dockerfile?

   A Dockerfile is a text file containing a series of instructions to build a Docker image.

-What is the purpose of the docker run command?
+7.What is the purpose of the docker run command?

   The docker run command is used to create and start a container from a specified image.

-What is the syntax to build an image from a Dockerfile?
+8.What is the syntax to build an image from a Dockerfile?

   docker build -t <image_name> .

-What command is used to list running containers?
+9.What command is used to list running containers?

   docker ps

-How to stop a running container?
+10.How to stop a running container?

    docker stop <container_id>

 What is the command to remove a Docker container?